wcfrobert/wcfrobert.github.io/_posts/2023-02-07-turkeysyria.md

 Unlike countries like Japan, which gets hit by a major earthquakes every decade or so, we tend to have some sort of collective amnesia when it comes to earthquakes.
 Immediately after the Northridge earthquake of 1994, roughly 2/3 of Cupertino homeowners had earthquake insurance.
 In 2019, that number is around 10%.

 In Japan, landlords can charge their tenants higher rent for properties that are seismically-isolated.
 Here, developers are hesitant to spend extra money going beyond code-minimum because they see no upside.
 Will an earthquake even happen in the building's 50 year design life?
 Existing building owners are reluctant to spend millions of dollars retrofitting their building in ways that the tenants won't even notice.
 Who can blame them.
-We are not well-equipped at dealing with low-probability high-consequence events like earthquakes on the West Coast.
+We are not well-equipped at dealing with low-probability high-consequence events like this.